 Electrical engineers are at the forefront of modern technology and have the opportunities to develop life-changing devices and systems, as well as ensuring technology in everyday use is the best it can be.
 EEE offers graduates with wonderful career opportunities and with the demand always high it won’t be boring either.

 This type of degree is suited to candidates who are fascinated by energy and electronic gadgets who want to design and invent things that benefit society and everyday life.
 It is a creative subject area to study, and many graduates end up working in the digital media industry or online engineering.
 Additionally, EEE is one of the greenest branches of engineering meaning you’re not harming the world, especially if you are using or studying renewable energy solutions.

 There are plenty of options for graduates when they finish their degree, from studying for their Master’s in Engineering (MEng) becoming a chartered engineer, to working in big companies and organisations, or within aerospace, defence or maritime industries.

 Will it help me get a job?

 There are many industries that require electrical engineers including, defence, construction, rail, maritime, aerospace and telecoms, as well as getting a job as a broadcast engineer, an IT or management consultant or a systems analyst.

-This degree aids students in their technology and theoretical, planning, constructing and designing skills whilst being able to think analytically and logically which is highly sought after by employers.
+This degree aids students in their technology and theoretical, planning, constructing and designing skills while being able to think analytically and logically which is highly sought after by employers.

 What types of jobs can I get from studying Electrical Engineering?